anyoptimization/pymoo/docs/source/algorithms/soo/nrbo.md

 ### Performance Comparison

-Here's an example comparing NRBO with other single-objective algorithms:
+Here's an example comparing NRBO with other single-objective algorithms including G3PCX:

 ```{code-cell} ipython3
 import numpy as np